 - Find the best and right fit of people.

-- Make quick decisions once you recognize what’s not working out.
+- Make quick decisions once you recognise what’s not working out.

 - Expand earlier, don’t wait to accumulate resources or find the “perfect time”.